Hxxdaulia/java-quiz-system/README.md

 java Main

-Make sure any CSV files for question sets are in the same directory or update the file paths in the code accordingly.
+Make sure any CSV files for question sets are in the same directory